open-risk/equinox/reference/README.rst

 Equinox Reference
 ==========================================

-Reference is an Equinox app store a variety of reference (external and slowly changing data)
+Reference is an Equinox app that stores a variety of reference (external and/or slowly changing data)